Taking part in research

 Cambridge University Hospitals (CUH) are dedicated to making biomedical research both relevant and accessible to the general public, to patients and their carers.
 There are a number of ways in which you can get involved.

-Not all involve taking part in a clinical trial; members of the public can join CUH’s patient & public involvement panel where you are asked to review research protocols and patient information leaflets, or you can take part in other ways.
+Not all involve taking part in a clinical trial; members of the public can join CUH’s patient and public involvement panel where you are asked to review research protocols and patient information leaflets, or you can take part in other ways.
 Visit the Research & Development pages on the CUH website to find out more.

 You can learn about the research we do here at the NIHR Cambridge BRC with our one minute videos with the theme leads.